tracers-mission/community-vaps/public/tandem_comparison_v0.1.md

 Select `Tools > Events List` and single-click on any particular time to jump to that point.

-Location data are requested from a das2 server at 30-second cadence.
+Location data are requested from a das2 server at a 30-second cadence.
 Under magnification at high **MLT** values you may need to increase the cadence of SPICE model data requests in order to receive publication quality values.